Mateusz-Kolesnik/employees-data-analysis/README.md

 This project follows a two-step approach to address the Chief Operating Officer's questions, involving data extraction using SQL and data visualization using Tableau.

-1. Data Extraction with SQL: Data is extracted from the employee database using SQL queries, addressing the COO's six questions and ensuring data accuracy.
+1. Data Extraction with SQL: Data is extracted from the employees database using SQL queries, addressing the COO's six questions and ensuring data accuracy.
-  	Outputs are saved as CSV files which are then opened in Tableau.
+  	Outputs are saved as CSV files which are then imported to Tableau.
 2. Visualization via Tableau: Tableau is used to create interactive visualizations that present insights derived from the extracted data in an intuitive manner, aiding informed decision-making.